TeamUlysses/ulx4/README.md

 ULX is an addon for [Garry's Mod](http://garrysmod.com).
 Insert some witty and concise description here.

+Note that ULX is written primarily in [MoonScript](http://moonscript.org) (described below).
+Even though Garry's Mod will be running the compiled version of the MoonScript, we ship ULX with both the original and the compiled source for your convenience.

 ## Credits ##

 ### Authors ###